 One would never guess from looking at it just how much it pushes the building envelope in terms of bordering homes, vertical restrictions and relatively small lot dimensions (for a structure of its size anyway).

 Rockefeller Partners designed the building to maximize ocean views and open spaces, taking full advantage of landscape elements and lines of site to make the rooms seem as big as possible and have the outdoors always close at hand.

-The ultra-minimalist decor leaves something to be desired, perhaps, but the core architecture is dynamic and compelling in terms of layout, materials and three-dimensional design – especially the multiple deck, patio and porch spaces.
+The ultra-minimalist decor leaves something to be desired, perhaps, depending on your tastes, but the core architecture is dynamic and compelling in terms of layout, materials and three-dimensional design – especially the multiple deck, patio and porch spaces.

 What more could you ask for: spacious living area and master bedroom, wonderful warm woodwork, modern architectural elements and (of course) tropical Malibu beach frontage right down the block.